 CEC establishes the rate at which nutrients (cations) will be stored and released by a particular soil.
-The CEC value on the AG Laboratory report is an estimate, obtained by adding the values of the five major cations contained in agricultural soils (Potassium, Magnesium, Calcium, Sodium and Hydrogen).
+The CEC value on the ALC Consolidated report is an estimate, obtained by adding the values of the five major cations contained in agricultural soils (Potassium, Magnesium, Calcium, Sodium and Hydrogen).
 This CEC value can be used as an estimate of soil texture.

 |Estimated texture||cec Value|

 The above table holds true about 90% of the time, however, free calcium carbonate in the soil can overestimate the CEC value.
 If the excess carbonate values are high or very high, a particle size analysis would need to be analyzed to accurately determine soil texture.

 The five major cations in soils are; Hydrogen (H), Potassium (K), Magnesium (Mg), Calcium (Ca), Sodium (Na).
 The actual percentage of each cation are reported on each of the ALC Consolidated reporting options along the suggested percentage.
 By comparing the actual percent with the suggested percentage an idea of which kind of soil amendment (Lime, Gypsum, Sulfur) may or may not be needed.
 The suggested cation percentages listed on each report are:

 |Hydrogen||10 - 15%|